 The military judge denied the appellant's request for an expert consultant in forensic psychology on the basis that the appellant failed to show that the requested expert assistance was necessary.
-We review a military judge's ruling on a request for expert assistance for an abuse of discretion - a strict standard that requires more than a difference of opinion but a finding that the ruling was "arbitrary, fanciful, clearly unreasonable, or clearly erroneous."
+We review such a ruling for an abuse of discretion - a strict standard that requires more than a difference of opinion but a finding that the ruling was "arbitrary, fanciful, clearly unreasonable, or clearly erroneous."
 United States v.
 Lloyd, 69 M.J.
 95, 99 (C.A.A.F.
 2010) (quotation marks and citations omitted).
 The entitlement to expert assistance depends on a showing of (1) why the expert is necessary, (2) what the expert will do, and (3) why counsel cannot accomplish the same tasks.
 Id. (citing United States v.
 Gonzalez, 39 M.J.
 459, 461 (C.M.A.
 1994)).
-Concerning necessity, the requestor has the burden to show more than a "mere possibility of assistance" but a "reasonable probability" that the requested expert will assist the defense and that denial of the request would result in an unfair trial.
+Concerning necessity, the requestor has the burden to show more than a "mere possibility of assistance" but a "reasonable probability the expert would assist the defense and that denial of the expert would result in an unfair trial."
 Id. (citing United States v.
 Bresnahan, 62 M.J.
 137, 143 (C.A.A.F.
 2005)).